 Most of the insurance companies and insurance web aggregators provide HLV or Human Life Value calculators online to help you figure out how much term insurance cover you need.
 This calculator works on a simple formula of time value for money.

 Basically, it’s a present value of all the future income that you are expecting to earn in the rest of the years till you retire.
 These easy to use calculators are available on the websites of insurance providers and require certain information from your end.
-Basic information that you need to provide is your current age, current annual income and expected future rate of return.
+The basic information that you need to provide is your current age, current annual income and expected future rate of return.

 Another efficient method that you can use for deducing the insurance cover you need is the income multiplier method.
 Using this technique, you need to multiply your income by a factor based on the age group you belong to.
 You can arrive at a minimum and maximum insurance cover that would suffice for your age and income.